PeterBengtson/Ooloi-docs/guides/GRPC_COMMUNICATION_AND_FLOW_CONTROL.md

        │ ...
 Application decides when to connect...│
        │                                          │
        │ PHASE 2: Explicit Connection             │
-       │ register-for-events() called by app       │
+       │ register-with-server() called by app       │
        │ ──────────────────────────────────────── ▶│
        │        registerClient(clientId)             │
        │                                          │